 Treasury Bills vs. Treasury Bonds: Know the Difference

 The federal government raises huge amounts of money by issuing debt securities.
-Treasury bills and Treasury bonds are the two main varieties buyers invest in.
+Treasury bonds and treasury bills are the two main varieties buyers invest in.
 They both have the backing of the “full faith and credit” of the U.S. government.
 This means investors have a fairly low risk of nonpayment of interest and loss of principal.

-Treasury bills and bonds each have a starting price of $100.
+Treasury bills and bonds (collectively known as treasury securities) each have a starting price of $100.
 You can buy these from a broker or directly from the federal government using the TreasuryDirect website, which does not charge a fee.

 Sign up for Kiplinger’s Free E-Newsletters